Illinois VA Loan Information

 Illinois VA Loan

 Among the various benefits offered to our men and women who have served in the military, the VA mortgage is a real gem.
-The VA loan is a mortgage program that has empowered thousands of Illinois residents with the ability to buy a home and secure a place in their respective communities.
+The VA loan is a mortgage program that has empowered thousands of residents in the state of Illinois with the ability to buy a home and secure a place in their respective communities.

 Specific Benefits

-There are a handful of benefits that come with the VA Guaranteed loan that distinguishes it from other types of mortgage loans.
+There are a handful of benefits that come with the VA-guaranteed loan that distinguishes it from other types of home loans.

 No Down Payment Requirement

 There are a lot of excellent programs available to help Illinois residents buy a home with a small down payment.
-However, the VA mortgage does not require any down payment for qualified borrowers.
+However, the VA home loan does not require any down payment for qualified borrowers.

-This one major feature gives a veteran the chance to buy a home and potentially save thousands of dollars when compared to the 3% to 5% down payment requirement of other types of loans.
+This one major feature can help you purchase a home in Illinois and potentially save thousands of dollars when compared to the 3% to 5% down payment requirement of other types of loans.

 No Private Mortgage Insurance

-Most loans that allow borrowers to buy a home with a down payment of less than 20% of the asking price will charge a monthly premium known as Private Mortgage Insurance or PMI.
-This premium is designed to protect the lender in case the homeowner is not able to make all the payments on the mortgage.
+Most loans that allow borrowers to purchase a home with a down payment of less than 20% of the asking price will charge a monthly premium known as Private Mortgage Insurance or PMI.
+This premium is designed to protect the lender in case the homeowner is not able to make all the payments on the home loan.

-In contrast, the VA mortgage does not ask borrowers to pay PMI.
+In contrast, the VA home loan does not ask VA borrowers to pay PMI.
 When combined with the no down payment feature, it is clear that qualified veterans can save a lot of money using the VA loan option to purchase a home.

 However, there is a funding fee that the VA charges which is 2.3% the first time and a little higher at 3.6% for subsequent uses.
 This fee can be added to the loan amount and in some circumstances, certain veterans could be exempt from paying it.